FloAppsLtd/Documents/SecurityPolicy.md

 ### When client transfers data to us

-When we get data from a new client, that data is saved in:
+When a new client requests us to prepare a data migration from their previous system, data is in most cases saved in:

  * HESK support system on `Linode Frankfurt` (cron removes the data after a timeout)
- * personal computers (crons should be used to clean Downloads)
+ * personal computer of the employee who converts the data (crons should be used to clean Downloads)
- * production server (cron cleans backups)
- * offsite backups

 Client data may also be present in

- * personal emails (in case a client sends data by email **against** guidelines; it is every employee's duty that these attachments be deleted)
+ * personal emails (in case a client sends data by email **against** guidelines; it is every employee's duty that these attachments be deleted promptly)
- * printouts (these must be deleted promptly)
+ * printouts (these must be shredded)

 ### Live data and offsite backups